-Pristine, powdery white; verdant green, and shades of scarlet is the universal Christmas palette.
+Pristine, powdery white; verdant green, and shades of scarlet are the universal Christmas palette.
 In the peak of greige, foggy Delhi winters, it’s this burst of colors that become my savior.
-So, I thought, why not cook-up a confection that brings these hues to life?
+So, I thought, why not cook up a confection that brings these hues to life?

 Hark, the herald the quintessential Christmassy treat is here!
 The matcha white chocolate bark.